CLNEulalia/Express-Intro/readme.md

 When you click on a link, you're making a GET request to a URL, just like when you type the URL in the navigation bar of your browser.
 The server receives the request and sends a response with a new HTML document for you.

-When you submit a form, you make a POST request to a URL defined in the `action` attribute of the `<form>` element.
-The fields in the form become the request body.
-The server processes the request (typically saving the request body to a database) and then sends a response.
+When you submit a form, you make a POST request.
+Data from the form is sent as part of the request body.
+The server processes the request (perhaps saving the request body to a database) and then sends a response.

-### Why do we care
+### Modern Web Applications

-When the internet was first created, you would request a document that already existed (in full) on the server.
+When the Web was first created, you would request a document that already existed on the server.
 So when you typed in `http://www.timberners-lee.com`, you received an HTML document on Tim's server.
 If you wanted to see the about page on Tim's website, you would navigate to `http://www.timberners-lee.com/about.html`.
 The important thing to note is that someone wrote those HTML pages in full and by hand.

-That worked well when the internet was just used for sharing scientific documents.
-Back then, websites weren't backed by databases and didn't need to dynamically retrieve content like they do now.
+That worked well when the Web was just used for sharing scientific documents, but imagine how different the web would be if you had to create and maintain a separate HTML document for every page in your web app!

-Imagine you have a website for your cats.
-Each of your 10 cats has a page on the site:

-- `www.cat-astrophy.com/whiskers.html`
-- `www.cat-astrophy.com/mr-fuzzy-pants.html`
-- `www.cat-astrophy.com/purrrasaurus-rex.html`
-- `www.cat-astrophy.com/walter.html`
-- ...

-You would have to make a full HTML document for each page.
-None of the HTML would change from page to page, but the information inside of that HTML would - because it was unique to each cat.

 What a load of work!
 We don't have time for that!
 We're programmers!

 > True story: this is why PHP was created.

-Instead of writing all that HTML by hand, lets build and use tools that make it so we can dynamically retrieve content and "fill in" an HTML document like a template.
-That is exactly what Express and any other web framework does!
+Instead of writing all that HTML by hand, we send data to the client or dynamically generate an HTML document from a template and send that document using Express and other web frameworks!

-When we use Express, we don't need to have a `whiskers.html` file on our server - we just need to have all our information about whiskers in our database.
-Then when someone makes a GET request to `ww.cat-astrohpy.com/whiskers`, our server-side application (built with Express) will see that the request contains `whiskers` inside of it, pull the data about whiskers from the database and dynamically render and send an HTML document with that data.

-So much easier!

 ## Express

 Express is a minimalistic web framework.
 Compared to web frameworks like Django and Ruby on Rails, Express is tiny.
-But it was intentionally designed that way.
-Throughout Express' history and development, the core of the web framework has gotten smaller as more and more functionality is spun-off into separate packages.

-Express feels "close to the wire" - i.e. you will be building out the functionality that you want.
+It was intentionally designed that way.
+It's both minimal and unopinionated.
 This minimalism comes with some trade-offs.
-On the one hand, you won't have unnecessarily complicated code in your application or things that you don't need.
+On the one hand, you it's extremely flexible and doesn't unnecessarily bloat your code with things that you don't need.
 It also means you'll be responsible for building out everything you do need.

-Additionally, Express is very unopinionated: it doesn't really care how you structure your app, for instance, and doesn't provide any guidance on how to do so.
-That makes it extremely flexible and practical for a lot of different types and sizes of applications; it also means that you have to figure out the structure yourself.
-PayPal uses Express, but built a more opinionated framework (Kraken.js) on top of it to give its developers more structure.

 At it's core, Express is meant to be a very light abstraction over the native Node HTTP modules as a way of giving developers a few convenient features: